Illinois

 After completing the application, either mail it or hand-deliver it to your election authority.
 If you return the application in person or complete the application in the election authority's office, you may immediately vote with your absentee ballot in the election authority's office.
 If you mail the application and it is properly completed, the election authority will mail your absentee ballot to you.

-To do this, voters must bring their mailed ballot to the election site and turn it in to the election judge.
-If they do not have their mailed ballot with them, they will only be able to vote using a provisional ballot.
+To vote in person if you received an absentee ballot, you must bring your mailed ballot to the election site and turn it in to the election judge.
+If you do not have the mailed ballot with you, you can vote a provisional ballot.

 Request your Ballot